PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_V2_OMOPV5_DRAFT_ETL_Conventions.md

 Null Name | Definition of each field
  --- | ---
 NULL | A data field is not present in the source system.
 Note.
-This is not a 'NULL' string but the null value.
+This is not a 'NULL' string but the NULL value.
 'NI' = No Information | A data field is present in the source system, but the source value is null or blank 'UN' = Unknown | A data field is present in the source system, but the source value explicitly denotes an unknown value 'OT' = Other | A data field is present in the source system, but the source value cannot be mapped to the CDM